 Fermented Green Beans

-Fermented garlicky green bean pickles are probiotic and delicious.
+Fermented garlicky green beans are probiotic and delicious.
 They are a quick and easy way to preserve green beans.
-See the sections above for 4 different flavour options.
+See the sections above for 4 different flavor options.

 - Prep Time: 5 minutes

 - Total Time: 5 minutes

 - Yield: 1 pint jar 1x